qaisammari/RideChain/README.md

     function payBalance(): private function to send the payment to the driver once the ride is approved function orderRide(): this function for the rider to order the ride function cancel() : cancel the ride

+# How to use
+ Requirements: node.js web3 truffle Infura react
+ Deploy the smart contract: go to the SmartContracts directoy and run node deploy.js In the Frontend: go to the Fronend directory and run npm start